BCG-BerlinConsultingGang/NeoNauts-Corp./Churn_Prediction_and_Clustering/README.md

 df_users: static user info (age, country, device) Weekly aggregation and preprocessing of behavioral metrics

-2. Customer Engagement Score (CES)
+2. Customer Lifetime Score (LES)
-A weekly score is calculated for each user to capture engagement Combines various signals:
+A score is calculated for each user to capture engagement Combines various signals:
 Transaction frequency and volume
 Interaction with notifications